undaldotorg/undal/doc/developer-notes.md

 - Passing (non-)fundamental types in the [C++ Core Guideline](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-conventional).

+- Assertions should not have side-effects.

+  - *Rationale*: Even though the source code is set to refuse to compile with assertions disabled, having side-effects in assertions is unexpected and makes the code harder to understand.

 - If you use the `.h`, you must link the `.cpp`.